Desuche/Hackathon-Landing-Page/README.md

 ## Hackathon Landing Page
-- A landing page created for a hypothetical hackathon event "BytBUzz" at Hong Kong Baptist University.
+- A landing page created for a hypothetical hackathon event "ByteBUzz" at Hong Kong Baptist University.

 ---